Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 - [ ] The ls command will output the name of the file to the screen.
 Running ls in quiet mode will improve the code snippet.

 **Note:** Not confident about answer.
 If someone knows the exact answer please contribute in this repository and mark correct answer.

+#### Q60.
+Using a systemd-based distribution, you want to restrict the cron service from running either automatically or manually.
+Which command would you run?

+- [ ] systemctl disable crond
+- [ ] systemctl disallow crond
+- [ ] systemctl mask crond
+- [x] systemctl stop crond

+**Note:** Not confident about answer.
+If someone knows the exact answer please contribute in this repository and mark correct answer.